 Here are some of the symptoms to be aware of:

-If you are experiencing any of these symptoms, make an appointment with local dentists, Dr. Baumgardner or Dr. Henegar, right away and let them know exactly what you are seeing and feeling.
-If something is suspicious, we can perform several types of biopsies.
+If you are experiencing any of these symptoms, make an appointment with local dentists, Dr. Baumgardner or Dr. Johnson, right away and let them know exactly what you are seeing and feeling.

 This issue occurs when a wisdom tooth is allowed to erupt through the gums into an area it doesn’t fit.
 The crammed wisdom tooth then causes inflammation of the gums, which has to be treated by antibiotics before the tooth can be removed.
-To avoid this issue altogether, wisdom teeth are often extracted before periocoronitis is allowed to develop.
+To avoid this issue altogether, wisdom teeth are often extracted before pericoronitis is allowed to develop.
+As a bone and gum dentist in Colorado Springs, we have the ability to treat and help issues with ease.

-Briargate Dental Center perform advanced oral surgery using the most modern technology and techniques.
-Give us a call today at 719.598.1293 or 719.528.6222 to schedule a consultation.
+Briargate Dental Center performs advanced oral surgery using the most modern technology and techniques.
+Give us a call today at (719) 598-1293 to schedule a consultation.